jimmystridh/daily-term-shortcut/README.md

 - 🔄 Cycles through shortcuts based on day of year

 ## Installation

+### Pre-built binaries

+Download the pre-built binary for your system from the [releases page](https://github.com/jimmystridh/daily-term-shortcut/releases).
+Available for:

+- Linux (x86_64, ARM64) - Static binaries, no dependencies required
+- Windows (x86_64, ARM64)
+- macOS (Intel, Apple Silicon)

+### Building from source

 1. Ensure you have Rust installed on your system.
 If not, install it from [rustup.rs](https://rustup.rs/).